Svalbard Reindeer in Norway: Facts and Potential Problems

 There are many variables involved in the climate problem in Svalbard and many questions that can't be answered yet.
 For example, the increasing temperature may increase the population of pests and parasites, which could affect the reindeer.
 Another potential problem is that some plant species may grow abundantly in the warmer climate and crowd out species that are useful for the reindeer.

 The situation in Svalbard and in the rest of the Arctic needs to be monitored carefully, for the sake of both the reindeer and humans.
-Hopefully the reindeer will survive for a long time to come.
+Hopefully, the animals will survive for a long time to come.
 It would be very sad if the weight loss affects the survival of the Svalbard reindeer and very worrying if the problem also affects other subspecies of this iconic animal.

 © 2016 Linda Crampton